GaloisInc/cryptol/docs/AbstractValuesAndModuleParameters.md

         key = prepKeyEncrypt rawKey

-When checking this module we would use the declared types for the the value parameters, and we would treat 'KeyWidth` as an abstract type.
+When checking this module we would use the declared types for the the value parameters, and we would treat `KeyWidth` as an abstract type.

-Question: perhaps we want to provide a mechanism to constraint the type parameter?
+Question: perhaps we want to provide a mechanism to constrain the type parameter?
 For example, maybe we want to say that `KeyWidth` would be at least `128`?